 Obtaining a Lien on Real Property

 You must draft an “Abstract of Judgment” to be certified by the clerk of the court and recorded at the county recorder’s office.
 All required information must be included otherwise the lien will not be valid.
 After obtaining the lien, you may get paid once they refinance or sell the property.
-Remember, if the debtor owns property in more than one country, you need to record the “Abstract of Judgment” in every county where property is owned.
+Remember, if the debtor owns property in more than one country, you need to record the “Abstract of Judgment” in every county where the property is owned.

 Collecting debtor’s wages (aka wage garnishment)